 Getting to Greenwich can feel like a bit of a mission as its main stations are on the DLR line of the tube and unless you’re going to Greenwich or the O2 there’s not that much need to use the DLR.
 Cutty Sark for Maritime Greenwich is the best station to go to as it is right in the centre.

-Getting to Greenwich by boat is another popular thing to do and is a great way to make a day trip out of visiting Greenwich.
+Getting to Greenwich by boat is another popular thing to do and is a great way to make your Greenwich day trip even more interesting.
 Hop on a boat further up the River Thames by the London Eye or even Tower Bridge and sail all the way down the river to Greenwich.

 If you want to book a boat trip and/or the Emirates Air Line in advance, have a look into the below options: